 HOW continued to manage a small grants program able to administer capacity building grants to local organizations to do restoration work throughout the Great Lakes region.
-HOW awarded grants to local organizations within seven priority areas.
-Grants ranged from \$7,000 to \$15,000 and were awarded to eight projects.
-Of the eight projects awarded funding, six projects were partially funded through Trust funds.
-These projects addressed habitat restoration, fish passage, and invasive species.
+Grants ranged from \$5,000 to \$15,000 and were awarded to 17 projects.
+Of the 17 projects awarded funding, six projects were partially funded through Trust funds.
+These projects addressed habitat restoration, fish passage, and sediment runoff.

 HOW continued to provide project implementers and partners in the Great Lakes restoration community with additional help to take advantage of available GLRI dollars, including one on one consultation, development of HOW grant applications and dissemination of federal funding opportunities as they became available.
 HOW continued its work to chronicle restoration success stories throughout the basin to illustrate to the Great Lakes community, the media and others that federal investment in the GLRI continues to be a sound investment of federal funding.
-Throughout the year, Great Lakes restoration success stories were added to HOW's robust collection of over 140 online
+Throughout the year, Great Lakes restoration success stories were added to HOW's robust collection of over 140 online success stories which are featured prominently on the HOW website.